playframework/playframework/documentation/manual/working/javaGuide/main/ws/JavaWS.md

 ## Using WSClient

-We recommend that you get your `WSClient` instances using dependency injection as described above. `WSClient` instances created through dependency injection are simpler to use because they are automatically created when the application starts and cleaned up when the application stops.
+We recommend that you get your `WSClient` instances using [[dependency injection|JavaDependencyInjection]] as described above. `WSClient` instances created through dependency injection are simpler to use because they are automatically created when the application starts and cleaned up when the application stops.

-However, if you choose, you can instantiate a `WSClient` directly from code and use this for making requests or for configuring underlying `AsyncHttpClient` options. **If you create a WSClient manually then you _must_ call `client.close()` to clean it up when you've finished with it.** Each client creates its own thread pool.
+However, if you choose, you can instantiate a `WSClient` directly from code and use this for making requests or for configuring underlying `AsyncHttpClient` options.

+> **Note:** If you create a `WSClient` manually then you **must** call `client.close()` to clean it up when you've finished with it.
+Each client creates its own thread pool.
 If you fail to close the client or if you create too many clients then you will run out of threads or file handles -— you'll get errors like "Unable to create new native thread" or "too many open files" as the underlying resources are consumed.

+Here is an example of how to create a `WSClient` instance by yourself:

 @[ws-custom-client-imports](code/javaguide/ws/JavaWS.java)